ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Your Superpower: Internal People
   * Company Needs

-    * Internal Tech: If you have a senior engineer or architect on the team whom you can empower/elevate to a position of technical leadership, that s worth considering.
+    * Internal Tech: If you have a senior engineer or architect on the team whom you can empower/elevate to a position of technical leadership, that's worth considering.
 Otherwise, a technical architect should be near the top of your hiring priorities.

     * External Focus: If you don't already have somebody in-house who is doing this better than you, then hire a developer evangelist and empower them to fulfill the role.
 Otherwise, promote from within and ensure it's clear what the role entails.

 * Your Superpower: External Focus
   * Company Needs
-    * Internal Tech: If you have a senior engineer or architect on the team who you can empower/elevate to a position of technical leadership, that s worth considering.
+    * Internal Tech: If you have a senior engineer or architect on the team who you can empower/elevate to a position of technical leadership, that's worth considering.
 Otherwise, a technical architect should be near the top of your hiring priorities.
     * Internal People: Hire a people-focused VP of Engineering.

 In many cases, the end outcome may mean hiring a CTO whose superpower is better aligned with what the company needs at the time.
 In other cases, it might mean hiring a very capable people-focused VP of Engineering to complement a highly technical CTO.